| |

 for the soul and, at the end, n his soul.

-A fascinating monument to the protestant
+A fascinating document of the protestant

 intolerance of early modern England.